Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: QUANTUM INTERNET FUNCTIONALITIES

 \subsection{Quantum Memories}

-Quantum memory is the integral part of quantum communication system, that is required by intermediary devices to store and process the qubits for sending and receiving photons carrying qubits and retrieve it with high fidelity \cite{ma2020optical}.
-Quantum computing includes a tool for synchronization of the processes within a quantum computer.
+Quantum memories are an integral part of quantum communication system, which is required by intermediary devices to store and process the qubits for sending and receiving photons with high fidelity \cite{ma2020optical}.
+Quantum computing includes a tool for the synchronization of the processes within a quantum computer \cite{botsinis2018quantum}.
 In addition, quantum memories are employed with quantum repeaters for extending the range of quantum communication \cite{briegel1998quantum}.
-Quantum memories were also studied in the strategic report on quantum information processing and communication, which proved to be helpful in European integrated project \textit{Qubit Applications} (QAP), that had a sub-project involving seven research groups devoted to the development of quantum memories \cite{simon2010quantum}.
+Quantum memories were also studied in the strategic report on quantum information processing and communication, which proved to be helpful in European integrated project Qubit Applications (QAP).
+This had a sub-project involving seven research groups devoted to the development of quantum memories \cite{simon2010quantum}.
 For achieving the scalability required for large-scale long-distance quantum communication, quantum memories are employed for converting qubits between light and matter.
 They also control the storage of qubits and retrieve them with stationary matter systems \cite{simon2010quantum}, \cite{duan2001long}.
 Quantum memories are also required for timely operations for perfect timing and synchronization \cite{Kimble2008}, \cite{duan2010colloquium}, \cite{sangouard2011quantum}, \cite{simon2010quantum}.
-As discussed earlier, communication between distant nodes storing matter qubits, engages quantum memories for the transfer of quantum information between these nodes through entanglement distribution \cite{chou2007functional} in free space or fiber based channels, and with process of quantum teleportation \cite{stenholm1998teleportation}.
-For this, atomic ensembles has been used and proved to be best contender for quantum memory, with good amount of experimental progress \cite{julsgaard2001experimental}, \cite{chou2005measurement}.
-Quantum memories having cold neutral atoms are discussed in \cite{ding2018raman}, \cite{choi2008mapping}, having doped crystals in \cite{usmani2012heralded}, enabling the storage and retrieval functionality of single-photon entanglement extending to high-dimensional entanglement \cite{zhou2015quantum} and continuous-variable entanglement \cite{jensen2011quantum}, \cite{yan2017establishing}.
-As a result, transfer efficiency of all these implementations lies between 15\% and 25\%.
+As discussed earlier, communication between distant nodes storing matter qubits, engages quantum memories for the transfer of quantum information between these nodes with entanglement distribution \cite{chou2007functional}, in free space or fiber based channels \cite{stenholm1998teleportation}.
+For this, atomic ensembles were proved to be best contender for quantum memory, with good amount of experimental progress \cite{julsgaard2001experimental}, \cite{chou2005measurement}.
+Quantum memories having cold neutral atoms are discussed in \cite{ding2018raman}, \cite{choi2008mapping}, having doped crystals in \cite{usmani2012heralded}, enabling the storage and retrieval functionality of single-photon entanglement extending to high-dimensional entanglement \cite{zhou2015quantum} and continuous-variable entanglement \cite{jensen2011quantum}.
+As a result, transfer efficiency of all these implementations lies between 15\% and 25\% \cite{yan2017establishing}.
 High fidelity entanglement transfer is a major challenge for network scalability inspite of various implementations of efficient quantum memories for polarization qubits \cite{vernaz2018highly}, \cite{wang2019efficient}.